 Editor’s Note: In our article for International Women’s Day, we looked at the contributions women have made to photography and how they’ve shaped photography for their own goals.
-Inspired by the women we profiled, we're continuing with the 2015 theme for International Women’s Day and, over the year, publishing profiles of women who are “making it happen” in photography and video.
+Inspired by the women we profiled, we're continuing with the theme and publishing profiles of women in photography.

 Myriam Abdelaziz resists being labelled, not by any deliberate act or message but by the way she lives and the photography she produces.
 Myriam acknowledges that some people might categorize her work—documentary and fine art are the labels most often applied to her photography—but she prefers not to name it herself.
 “Once you label yourself, that’s what you do.
 I’m a curious person, attracted to a lot of things.
 I’m a photographer.”
 The full-stop is felt at the end of the declaration.
 “And I can do whatever feels right.”